 Conclusion

 The opportunity to unlock benefits through financial process automation is substantial, achievable and essential.
-The receivables and payables solutions highlighted in this article represent proven ways to take immediate action and begin realizing these benefits rapidly.
+The receivables and payables solutions highlighted in this article represent proven ways to take immediate action and begin realizing these benefits swiftly.
 These strategies, and the success factors that guide them, merit consideration by all healthcare providers.

 Resources